 Catholic Social Teaching principles are being introduced to classrooms each semester.
-Following the focus of Pope Francis' challenge in regard to Laudato Si', the focus principle is Stewardship of Creation.
-Classes will actively participate in better recycling as the key whole school initiative in sustainability.
+Following the focus of Pope Francis' challenge in regard to Laudato Si', the focus principle expanded from 2022's Laudato Si's expo was the 'Season of Creation' in 2023.
+Classes will actively participate in better recycling as a key whole school initiative in sustainability.